didih02/pca-dino/README.md

 2. The split datasets will be saved in images/caltech101.
 3. Ensure that the directory structure is correctly set up before running the script.
 4. You can adjust the --train_ratio parameter to change the proportion of the dataset used for training and validation.
-5. By following these steps, you can easily split your dataset into training and validation sets using the split_dataset.py script.
+5. By following these steps, you can easily split your dataset into training and testing sets using the split_dataset.py script.
 6. Using this script, your dataset will be preprocessed by our program.

 ## Extract Features